-The Victorian Government is committed to supporting the development and implementation of community renewable energy projects.
+The Victorian Government is supporting the development and implementation of community renewable energy projects.

 The Government has established measures as part of the Renewable Energy Roadmap to facilitate the uptake of renewable energy by Victorian households and communities to support the transition to a clean energy future.

 The Renewable Communities Program (RCP) will provide up to $1 million in grant funding to support the delivery of implementation ready community led renewable energy project(s).

 Funding (of up to $1 million) will be provided to project(s) that:

 - will increase the uptake of renewable energy generation;

 - consider energy justice and social benefit;

 - promote community participation; and